ssarfraz/SPL/Applications/README.md

 # Applications
-Here, we provide the code for several image translations problems described in our paper.
+Here, we provide the code for several image translation problems described in our paper.
 The used architectures are based on the common ResNet-9block encoder-decoder and SRCNN.
 For training, these models apply SPL for output and fitting secondary input based on the application.
 The project is build upon Tensorflow estimators.
 ## Dependencies
 * Python3
   * tensorflow==1.12.0